gmdavef/struts-showcase/README.md

 **azure-pipelines_ado_extension.yml**

-This pipeline script builds the .war file and scans it locally using the [rl-scanner-task Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=ReversingLabs.rl-scanner-task), is published to the Azure DevOps Marketplace.
+This pipeline script builds the .war file and scans it locally using the [rl-scanner-task Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=ReversingLabs.rl-scanner-task), which is published to the Azure DevOps Marketplace.
 Make sure to install the extension before using it.
 The extension leverages the Spectra Assure rl-scanner Docker image and also handles publishing the scan reports as pipeline artifacts in HTML, RL-JSON, CycloneDX, and SPDX formats.

 **azure-pipelines_docker_ado_template.yml**